connorg45/instagram-unfollow-script/README.md

 This is a JavaScript program to see all of the people who are not following you back 😄🤣.

-## Installation

-Before running the script, ensure you have [Node.js](https://nodejs.org/) installed.

 ## Table of Contents

 - [Description](#Description)